xiaohan2012/controversy_detection/README.md

 - PokemonGO: seems to be non-controversial but receices score 0.13, plus the retweet graph is like two stars connected by one edge.

+## RWC evolution

+See `figs/{dataset}-volume.png` and `figs/{dataset}-rwc-vs-time.png`.

+For beefban, ukraine:

+1. The RWC score is high at the begining.
+2. For beefban, the controversy score seems to go together with the temporal volume, but there are some minor trend differences
+3. For ukraine, the above observation is not very obvious.

+For MTVHottest, the volume and RWC score doesn't match in shape.
+For RWC score, it increases while the volume graph is not very regular.

 ## Notes

 - the number of high degree nodes should be proportional to the network size: the above experient chose 1e-3